ncercos/favlinks/README.md

 - - - TableBody (functional component of our Table to display our links and delete button)

-In this project we're going to use 5 components in addition to our App.js
+In this project we're going to use 5 components in addition to our App.jsx

 The initial project contains the file structure you should use and some default code for some of these components and their styling.
 Your job will be to fill in the missing logic marked in with the `/* TODO */` comment blocks.

 ### Project Steps:

-1. Look through the App.js
+1. Look through the App.jsx
 2. Look through all of the files in the components folder for TODOs
-3. Create a simple HTML table using JSX in the Table.js
+3. Create a simple HTML table using JSX in the Table.jsx
-4. Render your Table component properly in LinkContainer.js
+4. Render your Table component properly in LinkContainer.jsx
 5. Review the code in TableHeader and TableBody
 6. Change your Table component to render the TableHeader and TableBody components
 7. Pass a prop called linkData to your Table component from the LinkContainer component